craigcitro/site/content/books.md

 ## 2021

+#### *Best Writing on Mathematics 2010*, by Mircea Pitici (ed).
+4/5

+I love this series; I'm now just starting at the beginning and catching up.
+There's a lot to love in this one, but the standouts for me were "Knowing When to Stop" by Theodore Hill and "Circle Packing" by Philip Bowers.
+And, of course, the foreword is by Thurston, so is a gem.

+I am so, so glad Pitici compiles these volumes.

 #### *On Bullshit*, by Harry G. Frankfurt.
 4/5

 I found this via *Calling Bullshit*, and Amazon happily offered to sell me a